scanhamman/ror1/README.md

 After initial import into the 'ror' schema, the data can be processed to form a new set of tables, within the 'src' schema.
 The changes are limited but include:

-<br>a) Replacement of the strings of categorised values by integers.
-The integers are as given by
-lookup tables (set up within the 'lup' or lookup schema) which effectively provide enumerations of these categorised values, e.g. the organisation, name, link, external id and relationship types.
+a) Replacement of the strings of categorised values by integers.
+The integers are as given by lookup tables (set up within the 'lup' or lookup schema) which effectively provide enumerations of these categorised values, e.g. the organisation, name, link, external id and relationship types.
 This is designed to make any future data processing quicker and more flexible.

-<br>b) The expansion of the admin_data table, to include for each organisation the numbers of entities
-of each type it is linked with, e.g. how many names (of various types), links and external ids (of various types), relationships (of various types), locations, etc. are included in the ror record.
+b) The expansion of the admin_data table, to include for each organisation the numbers of entities of each type it is linked with, e.g. how many names (of various types), links and external ids (of various types), relationships (of various types), locations, etc. are included in the ror record.
 This is to make it easier both to use and display the information, to support some of the production of summary data, and to more easily ientify organisations that are missing certain types of data.

-<br>c) The addition of script codes to the name data.
-Though most of the the names listed (apart
-from acronyms) have language codes linked to them there is no explicit indication of the script being used.
+c) The addition of script codes to the name data.
+Though most of the the names listed (apart from acronyms) have language codes linked to them there is no explicit indication of the script being used.
 The great majority of the names are in latin but a substantial number use other script systems, such as Cyrilic, Greek, Arabic, Han, Hebrew or Gujarati.
 Full details are given by ISO 15924,